 Currently a senior at Neuqua Valley High School, Rishelle Manda grew up as an active participant in many math competitions and continues to share her love for math through the Flex Practice Program.
 She takes pride in helping others grow, and loves working with students to spread as much knowledge as possible.
 She believes that inspiring young students to set their mind on their goals with full passion and true grit will keep them on the path to success for life.
 As is shown through her ideology, Rishelle was able to score a 36 on her ACT!
 Along with mentoring, Rishelle is a director of the NVHS Orchesis Dance Company, President of Neuqua’s Aspiring Medical Professionals Club, Vice President of Business Professionals of America, and a PE Leader.
 Outside of Neuqua, she volunteers at the Presence Saint Joseph Medical Center and Achieve Physical Therapy, and is a devoted competitive dancer!

-Rohan will be a senior at Neuqua Valley this upcoming school year.
-At Neuqua Valley High School, some of the things he is involved in include Robotics, Math Honors Society, Model UN, Computing
+Rohan Sanjay will be a senior at Neuqua Valley this upcoming school year.
+At Neuqua Valley High School, some of the things he is involved in include Robotics, Math Honors Society, Model UN,

-team, and tennis.
+Computing team, and tennis.
 Outside of school, he competitively plays tennis, coaches younger students, and participates in robotics/coding related activities.
-Throughout his childhood, older students have
+Throughout his childhood, older

-continuously guided him and made a positive impact on his life.
+students have continuously guided him and made a positive impact on his life.
 He loves having the opportunity to make the same impact on other students as he has experienced himself.
-Math is something he has
+Math is

-developed a passion for and finds very powerful, and being able to help other students grow is very rewarding to him.
-He believes hard work and determination enables students to achieve whatever they
+something he has developed a passion for and finds very powerful, and being able to help other students grow is very rewarding to him.
+He believes hard work and determination enables students to

 This fall, Isha will be a senior at Neuqua Valley High School.
 At Neuqua, she is involved in Model UN, Business Professionals of America and Youth and Government and am also a perfect ACT scorer.
 Some of her other hobbies include reading, traveling, listening to music and spending time with friends and family.
 She is looking forward to working with students because she loves kids and believes that encouragement and good instruction from a young age are required to be successful in the future.